rkodirkhonov/rkodirkhonov/README.md

 - 🙎🏻‍♂️ currently working with lab practices using data structures deeply
 - 💯 increasing my knowledge in advanced topics of C language
 - 🌱 learning C# programming language
-- 👯 ready to collaborate and get an experience with software developers who are specialized in building technologies using primarily JavaScript | React & C | C++
-- 💬 looking for an opportunity to do internship with a company where I will use my acquired knowledge and skills to contribute to the prosperity of the company
+- 💬 looking for an opportunity at company where I will use my acquired knowledge and skills to contribute to the prosperity of the company and the society
 - ⚡ Fun fact: Have high passion to learn anything new when it has a high potential to push me forward in my field!

 ## Technologies